Mass media in the Capital District (New York): Television

-WRGB has the distinction of being the very first affiliated station of the NBC Television Network.
-The Albany TV DMA is served by the following stations, providing programming from many of the English-language American broadcast television networks: WRGB (CBS), WTEN (ABC), WNYT (NBC), WXXA (Fox), WMHT (PBS), WCWN (CW), WNYA (MyNetworkTV), and WYPX (ION).
-There are currently no local affiliates for any of the Spanish-language domestic broadcast television networks, however the national service of Univision is provided via cable TV.
-Local cable TV operator Charter Communications provides a 24-hour cable news television channel, Spectrum News Capital Region (formerly Capital News 9, YNN Capital Region, and Time Warner Cable News Capital Region; now covering Albany and Glens Falls).
-Christian television networks TBN and 3ABN are available via low-power translator service to the immediate metro area.
+WRGB has the distinction of being the very first affiliate of the NBC television network.
+The Albany TV DMA is served by the following stations, providing programming from many of the English-language American broadcast television networks.
+There are currently no local affiliates for any of the Spanish-language domestic broadcast television networks; however, the national service of Univision is provided via cable TV.
 Unlike many television markets around the country, TV stations from neighboring markets cannot normally be received in the greater Albany area due to distance and terrain.